Tax-Rates.org - Median Property Tax By State

 Highest Tax

 You can use the property tax map above to view the relative yearly property tax burden across the United States, measured as percentage of home value.
 To estimate your yearly property tax in any county based on these statistics, you can use our property tax calculator.
+To find more detailed property tax statistics for your area, find your county in the list on your state's page.

 Median Property Tax Rates By State